universal-ctags/ctags/docs/man/ctags-incompatibilities.7.rst

 -----------

-This page describes major incompatible changes introduced to Universal Ctags forked from Exuberant-ctags.
+This page describes major incompatible changes introduced to Universal Ctags forked from Exuberant Ctags.

 Incompatibilities in command line interface
 -------------------------------------------------------------